skaurus/go-resque/README.md

 - travis config is updated to use newer Go versions
 - all drivers except one removed
 - this driver is [go-redis](https://github.com/go-redis/redis) v9
-- driver update required to change some signatures to include context
+- driver update required changes in some signatures to include context.Context
-- also, in newer Redis' versions some commands are deprecated, and I used suggested replacements (namely, ZRANGE instead of ZRANGEBYSCORE)
+- also, in newer Redis versions some commands are deprecated, and I used suggested replacements (namely, ZRANGE instead of ZRANGEBYSCORE)

 ## Installation